 Marijuana has long been called a gateway drug because of the parallels drawn between those who use Marijuana (usually in their teens) and then experiment with harder substances down the line and those who start off with more illicit substances.
 Generally though, it has not been explicitly proven that there is a clear correlation between Marijuana use and that of drugs like Cocaine, Heroin, or Meth later in life.
 While there are some studies that compare longitudinal data examining such factors as alcohol use and early exposure with that of eventual Marijuana use, most individuals who do consume Marijuana will not use other, harder drugs.
 The National Institute on Drug Abuse (NIDA) says that elements and circumstances such as the social environment in which a person grows up is equally as important and influential.

 An alternative to the gateway-drug hypothesis is that people who are more vulnerable to drug-taking are simply more likely to start with readily available substances such as marijuana, tobacco, or alcohol, and their social interactions with others who use drugs increases their chances of trying other drugs.

 Reach out to a treatment provider for free today.

 Marijuana Abuse Statistics

-Some people who have been using marijuana frequently over a long period of time struggle to stop using on their own.
+Some people who have been using Marijuana frequently over a long period of time struggle to stop using on their own.
 Just like any other addiction, asking for help is the most effective way to quit.
 Treatment options include inpatient rehab, outpatient rehab, support groups, and therapy.
-Get in touch with a treatment provider to learn more.
+Contact a treatment provider for rehab-related help.